lizmat/raku-all-modules/sufrostico/perl6-wiringpi/README.md

  1. This module requires the wiringpi library to installed manually following [this guide](http://wiringpi.com/download-and-install/)

- 1. Install this module by using panda
+ 1. Installation using zef

     - From sources:
         ```
-            panda install .
+            zef install .
         ```

 ## Current status

+ - Tested with WiringPi version 2.39.
- - Only the main functions of the library has been mapped using the NativeCall library.
+ - Only the main functions of the library have been mapped using NativeCall.
- - The files needed for the other parts of the library are already created and present in the **next** branch but I'm unable to testit due to hardware/time constraints.
+ - SPI works.
+ - I2C, Serial, Shift and SoftTone are there but untested.

 ## Testing